xiaotianliu01/OR-Engineer/README.md

 # OR-Engineer

-## A Performance-First Autonomous Agent for Real-World Operations Research
+## A Performance-First Agent for Real-World Operational Problems

-**OR-Engineer** autonomously takes a business operations research problem from raw requirements and data to a validated, deployment-ready decision system.
-It handles the complete workflow: data inspection, mathematical formulation, parallel method exploration, method selection, environment and solver audit, implementation, debugging, tuning, benchmarking, delivery, and technical reporting.
+**OR-Engineer** autonomously takes a business operational problem from raw problem description and data to a validated, deployment-ready decision system.
+It handles the complete workflow: data inspection, mathematical formulation, method exploration, method selection, environment and solver audit, implementation, debugging, tuning, benchmarking, delivery, and technical reporting.

 **Performance comes first.** OR-Engineer searches for the highest-quality deployable solution under the confirmed data, feasibility, runtime, hardware, and licensing constraints.
 It does not default to the easiest heuristic or the first method that runs.
 Mathematical programming, theoretical methods, machine learning, simulation, and hybrid approaches compete on solution quality, feasibility, robustness, evidence, and implementation effort before a primary method is selected.

-The result is an agent that can autonomously run through a commercial OR scenario end to end-not merely formulate a model or generate a code sample.
+The result is an agent that can autonomously run through a commercial OR scenario end to end.
 Users retain control through explicit decision gates, while the agent performs the technical work between those gates and supports every recommendation with benchmarks, diagnostics, and reproducible artifacts.

 | Core property | OR-Engineer behavior |
 |---|---|